RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-drill-answer.md

 $ kubectl logs ckad-sidecar -c busybox

-<title>Welcome to nginx!</title>
+&lt;title&gt;Welcome to nginx!&lt;/title&gt;

 $
 </code></pre>

 As an additional exercise, try creating a pod with an Apache HTTP container (httpd) with a liveness probe that uses httpGet.

 RX-M can provide more help with preparing for the CKAD exam in one of our CKAD bootcamps; we offer open enrollments and private engagements for teams or organizations.